 - Active and ongoing monitoring of the disease and recommendations from the CDC, WHO, Public Health – Seattle & King County, and the City of Seattle’s Mayor’s Office

-- As mentioned, prior to each show, we disinfect the lobby and seats in the theater.
+- We have disinfected the lobby and seats in the theater.

-- We have sanitized wipes available for patrons use at the bar and box office.
+- We have sanitized wipes available for use at the bar and box office.

 - We have soap and hot water in our restroom facilities.

-- We are encouraging patrons to stay home if they feel unwell.
+- We are encouraging employees to stay home if they feel unwell.

 - Implementing the Washington State Governor’s directions on the new limits on large gatherings and other emergency strategies to slow the spread of COVID-19